ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - The strategy is the story

 ## Chapter 8: First rule of entrepreneurship: there are no rules
-- first rule, there are no rules
+- First rule, there are no rules
 - Never give up
 - Let people be creative
 - Assume they are trustworthy and working hard until proven otherwise